Major & Career Exploration Tips

 - Discover all the majors at the University; look up the required courses and assess your level of interest and skill

-- Research occupations related to the major to see the common pathways
+- Research occupations related to the major

 - Explore the eight most common career fields for CLA graduates

 - Search GoldPASS and other job search sites to analyze job descriptions

 - Use LinkedIn to identify where alumni work and what they do

 - Try job shadowing a professional in an area of interest

 - Attend relevant events hosted by a department or industry of interest

 - Visit spaces that students/professionals frequent to get a sense of the culture

 - Meet with a Career Counselor for guidance on navigating the career development process

 - Set up an informational interview with an alumnus to gain insights on the major